asadbmirza/Yahoo-Finance-CSV-Plotter/README.md

     -Added optional functionality to plot only given ranges of the csv data to every function, e.g volume_plotter(start = 2, end = 10)

-    -Added private helper function increase_decrease_plotter(), used for making the increasing sections of plot graphs green, decreasing sections red, and stagnant sections blue.

-        -Currently only used by volume_plotter()
+    -Added private helper function increase_decrease_plotter(), used for making the increasing sections of plot graphs green, decreasing sections red, and stagnant sections blue: Currently only used by volume_plotter()

 - Adding in functions that use machine learning which can predict future volume fluctuations, open/closing prices etc
 - Adding in a GUI to better enhance casual user experience